Martindelosrios/ROGER/README.md

-# pratto is an R package for the automatic classification of galaxies using their phase-space information.
+# ROGER is an R package for the automatic classification of galaxies using their phase-space information.

 # Prerequisites